Break-Through-Tech/Sports-Analytics-1A-assessing-football-stadium-attendance-and-experience/Challenge-Project-Overview.md

 The following resources will help your team understand the problem space and potential technical approaches for this project:

 **Background Reading:**
-- [e.g., Link to an article or blog post about the problem domain]
+- Attendance and Experience shape team business strategies: https://www.sportsbusinessjournal.com/Articles/2024/08/12/business-of-football/
-- [e.g., Link to an industry report or case study]
+- Understand how qualitative fan experience data influences attendance: https://www.reddit.com/r/NFLv2/comments/1u6fwgo/how_often_do_you_go_to_nfl_games_in_person/

 **Technical Tutorials:**
-- [e.g., Link to a free tutorial on the ML technique(s) involved]
+- N/A[e.g., Link to a free tutorial on the ML technique(s) involved]
 - [e.g., Link to documentation for a key library or tool]

 **Code Examples:**
-- [e.g., Link to a relevant GitHub repo]
+- N/A [e.g., Link to a relevant GitHub repo]
 - [e.g., Link to a sample implementation or starter code]

 **Other:**
-- [Links to any additional resources — e.g., papers, videos, podcasts, etc.]
+- N/A [Links to any additional resources — e.g., papers, videos, podcasts, etc.]

 *Feel free to explore beyond these, and share anything interesting you find with me!*